rossta/rossta.github.com/source/blog/2016-04-16-using-webpack-with-middleman.html.md

 ![](blog/stock/tundra-hike-pexels-photo.jpg)

 I've [hosted this site on Github Pages](/blog/why-i-ditched-wordpress-for-github.html) with the [Middleman static site framework](https://middlemanapp.com/) for several years now.
-To keep up with the most recent release of the framework, I decided to [upgrade the site to Middleman version 4](https://middlemanapp.com/basics/upgrade-v4/).
+To keep up with the most recent release of the framework, I decided to upgrade the site to [Middleman version 4](https://middlemanapp.com/basics/upgrade-v4/).
 There were some significant changes to the configuration options and helper methods, which are [well documented](https://middlemanapp.com/basics/upgrade-v4/) on the Middleman blog.

 By far the biggest change was the [removal of the Sprockets](https://middlemanapp.com/advanced/asset_pipeline/) dependency for the asset pipeline.
 Sprockets was originally a big selling point for me when choosing Middleman years ago.
 As a Rails developer, I had a lot of familiarity with the Sprockets style directives for bundling JavaScript and CSS assets and could use the pipeline to transpile CoffeeScript and SCSS easily.

-Given the "explosion of front-end language and tooling" that has happened over the past few years, Sprockets has fallen behind in terms of speed and flexibility, among other things.
-With so many tools like Grunt, Gulp, Webpack, Browserify, Brunch, Brocolli&emdash;name a few&emdash;frameworks like Middleman can't possibly support custom integrations for everything.
-Instead the Sprockets asset pipeline has been replaced with the `external_pipeline` feature which allows Middleman to run "subprocesses" alongside the development server and build phase.
+Given the "explosion of front-end language and tooling" that has happened over the past few years though, Sprockets has fallen behind in terms of speed and flexibility, among other things.
+With so many tools like [Grunt](http://gruntjs.com/), [Gulp](http://gulpjs.com/), [Webpack](webpack.github.io), [Browserify](http://browserify.org/), [Brunch](http://brunch.io/), [Brocolli](http://broccolijs.com/)--to name a few---frameworks like Middleman can't possibly support custom integrations for everything.
+Instead, Middleman now employs the `external_pipeline` feature which allows "subprocesses" to run alongside the development server or build process.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">I surpise even myself sometimes.
 Middleman v4’s external pipeline feature is amazing.
 Integrated Webpack inside Middleman.
 Dev &amp; build modes</p>&mdash; Thomas Reynolds (@tdreyno) <a href="https://twitter.com/tdreyno/status/580115759768059904">March 23, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-Exciting stuff.
+In this post, I'll describe how I set up the external pipeline for Webpack.
+I'll be showing some Webpack configuration snippets to illustrate a few points but you can see the [full Webpack config file](https://github.com/rossta/rossta.github.com/blob/cc94b759ed742d571b2470777a0164ac43db9c73/webpack.config.js) for this site as of this writing as well.

 ### Before the upgrade